theodi/markdown-to-json/README.md

 ```
 # Description

-This is an example file
+This is an example file with a list in it

+* item 1
+* item 2

 # Authors